MetOffice/lfric_core/documentation/source/how_to_use_it/technical_articles/logging.rst

      call log_event(log_scratch_space, log_level_debug)
    end if

-Note that there is duplication of ``log_level_debug`` here, if they are not the same unexpected behaviour will ensue.
-This is not currently considered an issue given that any solution so far determine to remove the duplication is complicated and probably worse than the problem.
+Note that there is duplication of ``log_level_debug`` here.
+This is the normal pattern of use - dissimilar log levels may not give the behaviour you expect.

 Get the Log Level
 -----------------